zeldin/super-reu/docs/porting_guide.md

 * `write_strobe` - Connect to `addres_decoder`
 * `clockport_enable` - Set to 1 if the first write to $DE01 has the LSB set
                        (RR compatibility)
+* `soft_reset` - This output is asserted for 255 system clock cycles after
+                 the magic value `$52` is written to $DE00.
+This can be used to implement a software controlled reset signal.

 ### cart_bram